Fidhafathma/RecipeExplorer/README.md

 ## About

-RecipeExplorer helps users find delicious recipes, view details, and save favorites for quick access.
-Built with React.
+RecipeExplorer allows users to discover delicious recipes, view detailed instructions, and save their favorite dishes for quick access.
+Built using React, it offers a smooth and responsive experience.

 ## Features